-The annual Richard Evans Award recognizes the outstanding long-term contribution by a group or organization of volunteers to the preservation and promotion of Anglophone heritage in the province of Quebec.
-Every year QAHN honours the chosen recipient at its annual general meeting and awards banquet in June.
+QAHN’s annual Richard Evans Award recognizes the outstanding long-term contribution by an organization or group of volunteers to the preservation and promotion of Anglophone heritage in the province of Quebec.

-QAHN invites its members as well as members of the public to nominate groups or organizations of volunteers, including those not affiliated with QAHN, that have consistently exhibited dedication leadership in working towards the preservation and promotion of Quebec's Anglophone heritage.
+Members of QAHN and members of the general public are invited to nominate organizations or groups of volunteers, including those not affiliated with QAHN, that have consistently exhibited dedication and leadership in working towards the preservation and promotion of Quebec's Anglophone heritage.

 The recipient of the Richard Evans Award is chosen solely on the strength of the nomination documents received by the selection committee.

 The following criteria should be taken into consideration: